 - Delivery Science for International Nutrition

-Prospective students are encouraged to view our brief video featuring an alumnae and Friedman School faculty members who give an introduction and overview of the certificate programs, what makes the Friedman School a unique institution, and the benefits of studying online.
+Prospective students are encouraged to view our brief video which gives an introduction and overview of the certificate programs, what makes the Friedman School a unique institution, and the benefits of studying online.

 Graduate Certificate Courses and Continuing Education at Friedman

-Through advanced teaching pedagogies and robust software platforms, students in our certificate programs are taught fully online over one year through three 16-week semesters.
-Students are from around the globe and learn from the school's renowned faculty, collaborate and network with fellow students, and receive superior career-advancing instruction on a schedule that fits the demands of today's professionals.
+Students in our certificate programs are taught fully online over one year through three 14-week semesters.
+Students from around the globe learn from the school's renowned faculty, collaborate and network with fellow students, and receive expert, career-advancing instruction on a schedule compatible with the needs of busy students.

 How to Apply

 Applications are accepted on a rolling basis and as space permits.
 Please send any questions or concerns about the process to email@example.com